From Innovation to Impact: The Real Challenge for Biologicals

 Another interesting signal is how large companies are positioning themselves.

-Instead of just buying new technologies, major global companies are taking on different roles in the ecosystem:
+Rather than simply acquiring new technologies, major global players are taking on different roles within the ecosystem.

-Some act as integrators, combining biologicals into existing systems
+Some act as integrators, bringing biologicals into existing crop protection systems.

-Others explore new frameworks, such as biological-chemical synergy
+Others are exploring new approaches, such as biological–chemical synergy.

 Biologicals are becoming a core part of crop protection systems, not just a supplement.